woadey/woadey.github.io/content/posts/tier0.md

 tags: ["telnet","ftp","smb","redis"]
 cover:
     image: "img/startingpoint.png"
-    hidden: true # only hide on current single page
 ---

 Short writeups for each of the Starting Point boxes on HTB - Tier 0